 A multi-case study in Eastern Antioquia, Colombia

 Socio-environmental conflicts are understood as those arising from the contradiction between antagonistic forms of appropriation, productive management, distribution and significance of nature.
-This research focuses on water as the structuring axis of hydro-social relations and on the conflicts that arise over its control and use.
-It seeks to document the environmental conflicts related to concession processes for hydroelectric projects on the rivers La Paloma, Santo Domingo and Dormilón, with emphasis on three municipalities in Eastern Antioquia (Colombia) – Argelia, San Francisco and San Luis – in order to recognise both the particular forms of violation and their actors, as well as the self-protection strategies deployed by the inhabitants and organizations.
+This research project focused on water as the structuring axis of hydro-social relations and on the conflicts that arise over its control and use.
+It sought to document the environmental conflicts related to concession processes for hydroelectric projects on the rivers La Paloma, Santo Domingo and Dormilón, with emphasis on three municipalities in Eastern Antioquia (Colombia) – Argelia, San Francisco and San Luis – in order to recognise both the particular forms of violation and their actors, as well as the self-protection strategies deployed by the inhabitants and organizations.

 - Beatriz Arias López, Universidad de Antioquia (principal investigator)